facebook-no-script-alt

 As a non-traditional medical student, you may face several unique challenges.
 Some of these challenges include:

-3. Adapting to the Learning Environment: You may find it challenging to adjust to the rigorous academic demands of medical school, mainly if you come from a non-science background.
+You may find it challenging to adjust to the rigorous academic demands of medical school, especially if you come from a non-science background.
 Additionally, you may struggle to integrate with younger, traditional students with different interests and priorities.

 Overall, as a non-traditional medical student, you face many challenges that can make your educational journey more difficult.
 However, with the proper support and resources, you can overcome these challenges and succeed in your medical education and career.